Searching for Components

 the IP address of the indiviual who uploaded or requested the asset

 The Attributes section contains further metadata about the asset related to Cache, Checksum, and Content attributes.
-An example is displayed in Figure: “Asset Attributes Example”.
 Assets can include format specific attributes displayed in additional sections.
 For example an asset in a Maven2 repository has a Maven2 section with attributes for extension, baseVersion, groupId, artifactId, version, and asset_kind.

-If Repository Health Check is enabled or Nexus IQ Server is connected, the Component IQ tab shows security information and license details about a component, if available to that format and from Sonatype.
+If Repository Health Check is enabled (on a Professional licensed system) or Nexus IQ Server is connected, the Component IQ tab shows security information and license details about a component, if available to that format and from Sonatype.